gear-tech/gear-bridges/js/bridge-js/README.md

 4. **Merkle Proof Generation**: Creates a cryptographic proof of transaction inclusion
 5. **Inclusion Proof Building**: Constructs a proof linking the block to the beacon chain
 6. **Vara Submission**: Submits the proof to Vara through the historical proxy program

+### Vara to Ethereum Relay Process

+1. **Message Retrieval**: Finds the queued message in the specified Vara block using the nonce
+2. **Authority Set Verification**: Retrieves the authority set ID for the block to ensure validity
+3. **Merkle Root Resolution**: Obtains the Merkle root from Ethereum message queue or searches in recent blocks
+4. **Proof Generation**: Creates a Merkle proof for the message inclusion in the Vara block
+5. **Ethereum Submission**: Processes the message through the Ethereum message queue contract

 ## Dependencies